IBM-Bluemix-Docs/cloud-object-storage-infrastructure/archiving.md

 # Archiving data

 {{site.data.keyword.cos_full}} Archive is our [lowest cost]( https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage) option for data that is rarely accessed.
-You can store the data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault, Flex) to long-term offline archive or use online cold vault option.
+You can store the data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault and Flex) to long-term offline archive or use online cold vault option.

 You can archive objects using web console, REST API, and 3rd party tools that are integrated with IBM Cloud Object Storage.